Henry B. Clarke House

 The Henry B. and Caroline Clarke/Bishop Louis Henry and Margaret Ford House or Clarke-Ford House is a Greek Revival style home, now serving as a house museum in Chicago, Illinois, United States.
 Built around 1836, it is considered the oldest existing house built in Chicago.
 Henry Brown Clarke was a native of New York State who had come to Chicago in 1833 with his wife, Caroline Palmer Clarke, and his family.
 He was in the hardware business with William Jones and Byram King, establishing King, Jones and Company, and provided building materials to the growing Chicago populace.
-The house was built by a local contractor, probably John Rye, who later married the Clarkes' housemaid, Betsy.
+The house was built by a local contractor, probably John C. Rue, who later married the Clarkes' housemaid, Elizabeth (Betsy) Saunders.

 Originally built on a large lot near Michigan Avenue and 17th Street, it has been moved twice, most recently in 1977 to Indiana Avenue and 18th Street, near to its original location.
-In the mid-20th century, it was cared for by a church and its leader Bishop Ford, who spurred its preservation as the city's oldest home.
+In the mid-20th century, it was cared for by a church, its leader Bishop Ford and his wife, Margaret, who spurred its preservation as the city's oldest home.
 Its current location in a park and gardens is part of the Prairie Avenue Historic District in the Near South Side community area.

 Oldest surviving house in Chicago

 Clarke-Ford House may have been modeled on the home of William B. Ogden.
-The Clarke-Ford house is often described as the oldest surviving house in Chicago, although part of the Noble-Seymour-Crippen House in the Norwood Park neighborhood was built in 1833.
+The house is described as the oldest surviving house in Chicago, although part of the Noble-Seymour-Crippen House in the Norwood Park neighborhood was built in 1833.
 (However, Norwood Park was not annexed to Chicago until 1893.)
 The Clarke-Ford House was designated a Chicago Landmark on October 14, 1970.
 It was added to the National Register of Historic Places on May 6, 1971.

 Originally built on 20.08 acre of land near Michigan Avenue between 16th and 17th Streets, it is currently located at 1827 S. Indiana, near its original location.
 Clarke's decision to build south of the River made him the first wealthy Chicagoan to build there.
 Clarke suffered severe financial setbacks during the Panic of 1837 and used the surrounding land for farming and hunting.
 This setback resulted in a delay in the completion of the south rooms of his house.